 If you have someone who can help you wash and trim your produce, it will make the process even faster.
-With my husband’s help, making fresh, organic green juice takes me less than 10 minutes, and since I do this 3 times a week, it makes it as simple as can be.
+With my husband’s help, making fresh, organic green juice takes me less than 10 minutes, and since I do this 3 times a week, it makes it as simple as possible.

-Optionally, you can pour the green juice through a cheese cloth lined sieve to remove any of the tiny, still firm bits from the juice, however I never do this because juicing removes most of the fiber from the end product, and I like to leave a little in.
+Optionally, you can pour the green juice through a cheesecloth-lined sieve to remove any of the tiny, still firm bits from the juice.
+However, I never do this because juicing removes most of the fiber from the end product, and I like to leave a little in.
 If you can only drink super smooth juices, this may be something you’d like to do, but I find that it is unnecessary.

 Storing the Green Juice